ozontech/kelp/README.md

     }
   },

-  // Opening the component page in the dmo app via an Intention Action "demoApp": {
+  // Opening the component page in the demo app via an Intention Action "demoApp": {
     // optional: custom name of the intention action "intentionName": "🚀 Open in MY CUSTOM design system demo app",